Location-based service: Control plane locating

 Several categories of methods can be used to find the location of the subscriber.
-The simple and standard solution is LBS based on GPS or an alternative satellite navigation system.
-Sony Ericsson's "NearMe" is one such example.
-It is used to maintain knowledge of the exact location, however can be expensive for the end-user, as they would have to invest in a GPS-equipped handset.
-GPS is based on the concept of trilateration, a basic geometric principle that allows finding one location if one knows its distance from other, already known locations.
+The simple and standard solution is LBS based on a satellite navigation system such as Galileo or GPS.
+Sony Ericsson's "NearMe" is one such example; it is used to maintain knowledge of the exact location.
+Satellite navigation is based on the concept of trilateration, a basic geometric principle that allows finding one location if one knows its distance from other, already known locations.

 Self-reported positioning

 A low cost alternative to using location technology to track the player, is to not track at all.
 This has been referred to as "self-reported positioning".
 It was used in the mixed reality game called Uncle Roy All Around You in 2003 and considered for use in the Augmented reality games in 2006.
 Instead of tracking technologies, players were given a map which they could pan around and subsequently mark their location upon.
 With the rise of location-based networking, this is more commonly known as a user "check-in".